 I liked the canyons so much that I decided to hike the same way back so I could experience it all over again.
 The view from the top would probably be pretty awesome, so I will definitely take that route the next time I hike The Slot.

 Hang out at the hotel

 After exploring enough of the Anza-Borrego Desert State Park for the day, settle in at the hotel and take a break.
 Another awesome little detail about the Palm Canyon Hotel is that they provide two free drink tickets, and sometimes they have live music playing!

 Order some dinner at the hotel, get a few drinks, and enjoy the live entertainment.

-Day Two: The Galleta Meadows Metal Sculptures
+Day 3: Galleta Meadows

 Back in town, you can try Carmelita’s Mexican Grill for breakfast.
 I recommend trying the chilaquiles or the huevos rancheros.
 Be aware…the plates come with a lot of food!